jbrissier/simplechat/readme.md

 # Bootstrap

-This a boostrap Django project
+This a boostrap Django project.
 It is not ready for production